PetroczyP/weather-app-streamlit/README.md

 ## Live Demo

-The application is deployed on Streamlit Community Cloud and can be accessed: <to-be-added>.
+The application is deployed on Streamlit Community Cloud and can be accessed: [<to-be-added>](https://weather-app-rbtdreams-pp.streamlit.app/)

 ## Created By